 Olive M-M, Baldet T, Devillers J, et al. The COVID-19 pandemic should not jeopardize dengue control.
 PLoS Negl Trop Dis 2020; 14: e0008716

-Countries in Latin America, the Indian Ocean, and Asia are having the largest ever dengue epidemics.
+Countries in Latin America, the Indian Ocean, and Asia continue to have large dengue epidemics.

-The COVID-19 pandemic is undoubtedly a major global health crisis, but it has shifted the focus away from vector-borne diseases, including dengue, and compromised measures to control them.
+The COVID-19 pandemic was undoubtedly a major global health crisis, but it has shifted the focus away from vector-borne diseases, including dengue, and compromised measures to control them.

 Olive et al. summarized the outcomes of a report by a multidisciplinary expert task force commissioned by the French government, highlighting the need to continue dengue control measures during the COVID-19 pandemic.

-According to the report, dengue surveillance (fall in reporting; reduced diagnoses [shared symptoms; closure of clinics]) and control interventions targeting private properties (source reduction; insecticide spraying; door-to-door campaigning) have been rendered inadequate during COVID-19 lockdowns.
+According to the report, dengue surveillance (fall in reporting; reduced diagnoses [shared symptoms; closure of clinics]) and control interventions targeting private properties (source reduction; insecticide spraying; door-to-door campaigning) were rendered inadequate during COVID-19 lockdowns.

-This could, in-turn, exacerbate dengue epidemics and add to the burden of COVID-19 in endemic countries.
+This could have, in-turn, exacerbated dengue epidemics and added to the burden of COVID-19 in dengue endemic countries.